Minksh/ReignTweak/README.md

 <img src="https://github.com/user-attachments/assets/6bc5a4c4-4812-4697-94d6-2a596d582436" style="width: 50%;">

 ## Installation
-put `reigntweak` somewhere in your $PATH. (from releases) or build it yourself using the provided bash script.
+put `reigntweak` somewhere in your $PATH (/usr/local/bin/). (from releases) or build it yourself using the provided bash script.
-(/usr/local/bin/)

 ### DEPTH BUFFER SCALING IS VERY EXPERIMENTAL
 The lowest it will go is lowres_depth 480, not giving a value will default to half res.
 Might crash your game while loading.